spalomaresg/sweepstake/README.md

 ```

 Safe to re-run — uses `update_or_create` so existing teams are updated, not duplicated.

+If no teams are loaded, the team selector is hidden on the registration page and the Teams tab is hidden on the leaderboard.

 ### 6. Load World Cup group stage data